NWChemEx/TAMM/src/tammy/TAMM Index Spaces.md

 Tensor<T> i1{O, V};
 ```

-### TiledIndexLabel
+### TiledIndexLabel - DependentIndexLabel

 An `TiledIndexLabel` combines an `TiledIndexRange` and an integer label.

 A `TiledIndexLabel` for a dependent index space needs to be bound to tiled index labels corresponding to the spaces it depends on.
+This is done by constructing `DependentIndexLabel`s using operator overloads in `TiledIndexLabel`. `DependentIndexLabel` holds extra information about the dependent labels which is later used on bounding the indicies accessed on Tensor operations.

-`TiledIndexLabel` is the main construct used for `Tensor` operations.
+`TiledIndexLabel` is the main construct used for `Tensor` operations for describing the tensor operation over different ranges.

 ***Code Examples***
 ```c++